 The fourth and final phase of the menstrual cycle is known as the luteal phase, which typically lasts about two weeks.
 During the luteal phase, the empty follicle left in the ovary after an egg has been released produces progesterone, which helps continue to thicken the lining of the uterus in preparation for pregnancy.

 As the uterine lining thickens, the egg travels down the fallopian tube.
-If the egg is fertilized during ovulation, it will implant in the now-thickened uterine lining.
+If the egg is fertilized when ovulation occurs, it will implant in the now-thickened uterine lining.
 This attachment in the uterus is called implantation.
+The implantation window typically occurs about 6 to 10 days after ovulation.

 If the egg is not fertilized, it will not implant, and the lining of the uterus will break down.
 The broken-down lining will be shed from the body during menstruation, starting the cycle over again.